mohitsisodiya09/todo-application/README.md

    - A **check-node-version** script is included to verify the Node.js version.
    - Prevents compatibility issues by ensuring the correct Node.js version is being used.

----

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Author
 ### **Mohit Sisodiya**